high oxalate foods list

 Strawberries Oxalate

-Strawberries, blueberries, blackberries and cherries are all wonderful low oxalate fruits for a healthy kidney stone diet.
-Raspberries are the one berry exception, coming in at 48mg oxalate per cup.
+Berries and cherries are all wonderful low oxalate fruits for a healthy kidney stone diet.

 Strawberries make a great addition to yogurt in the morning.
 Or, add them to a summer inspired salad.
 Try this strawberry salad, just make sure to use pecans rather than almonds.